Vienna, Austria

 Dinner at Thell

 Thell is a dark, clubby, intimate dining space.
-We talked for hours over bottles of Grüner, an asparagus, strawberry and beetroot salad with goat cheese, and eggplant dumplings with stracciatella and pine nuts.
+We talked for hours over bottles of Grüner, an asparagus, strawberry, and beetroot salad with goat cheese, and eggplant dumplings with stracciatella and pine nuts.
 The experience can go in the love list, while the food is a solid like.

 Three things I did not love about our time in Vienna, in no particular order: